TAR CREEK (OTTAWA COUNTY)

 - Ongoing: development of the Human Health Risk Assessment.
-Target release date for the draft is March 2020.
+Target release date for the draft is April/May 2020.

 - Field Sampling: Sampling activities to collect data to fill gaps identified in the Data Gap Report.
 Sampling completed in October 2017.

 - Field Sample Plan and Quality Assuurance Plan: final plans detailing the field sampling that will be completed to fill the data gaps idetnified inthe Data Gap Report.
 Completed 2017.